 In healthy individuals, this particular species of probiotic bacteria, Akkermansia muciniphila, make up 3-5% among hundreds of other gut bacteria.
 Almost all humans have it—from infants to elderly ones.
 However, in obese people, the level of A. muciniphila drops sharply for some reason.

 This raises the intriguing question: How would an obese body react if we were to add the A. muciniphila to his or her diet?
 Could one single bacteria strain promote significant weight loss?
-The answer seems to be yes.
-This is because certain probiotic bacteria and weight control go hand in hand.
+The answer seems to be yes as certain bacteria and weight control go hand in hand.

 Can we expect to see probiotic supplements designed for weight loss, to treat inflammation and diabetes?
 Quite possible.
 Are there any akkermansia muciniphila supplements available now?
 Not that I know about.
 Sorry!